-uint64 u64leeeAddr, uint8 au8Key[ZPS_SEC_KEY_LENGTH]);
+uint64 u64leeeAddr.

+uint8 au8Key[ZPS SEC KEY LENGTH], ZPS teApsLinkKeyType eKeyType);

 This function can be used to introduce or replace the application link key on the local node, where this key will be used to encrypt and decrypt communications with the specified 'partner node'.
+If an application link key already exists then it will be replaced.